-You don’t need a chip card to use your credit card in Canada, either.
+You don’t need a special type of chip card to use your credit card in Canada, either.
 Yes, cards issued by Canadian banks use chip-and-PIN authentication.
-But merchants will be able to swipe a magnetic stripe card and validate the transaction with a signature, according to EMV Canada.
+But most U.S. cards are now chip-and-signature, which should work fine.
+Just be prepared for merchants to be surprised when you need to validate the transaction with a signature because your card doesn’t have a PIN.

 Here’s where you can use your credit card in Canada:

 Mastercard: Should be accepted anywhere credit cards are.

 Visa: Should be accepted anywhere credit cards are.

 American Express: Not quite as widely accepted as Mastercard or Visa, but over 90,000 places in Canada started taking Amex in 2019.

 Discover: “Growing merchant acceptance” according to Discover.
 Accepted anywhere you see a Discover or Diners Club logo.

 Store Cards: Only usable at the merchant they’re associated with.
 If that merchant has locations in Canada, you should be able to use your card there.

 If you’re going to use a credit card in Canada, Visa and Mastercard are your surest bets.
 You should also make sure your card has no foreign transaction fees so you don’t pay extra.
 With such a card on your side, you’ll be able to save 7% - 10% on all international purchases, thanks to low card network exchange rates.